Many people are turning to electric toothbrushes because they’re more effective than regular toothbrushes for deeper cleaning and preventing cavities.

 It might work as a travel toothbrush, but given that there are so many better options out there for travel electric toothbrushes, it’s hard to recommend the Colgate Total Advanced Floss Tip as a top pick, despite its popularity.

-Using an electric toothbrush is, in short, just more effective than manual brushing.
+Using an electric toothbrush is easier than manual brushing.
 People are, generally speaking, not very effective at brushing their teeth.

 Either they spend too little time in certain areas, don’t apply enough pressure, or press too hard and damage their gums.